PrevNextUpHome BREW C++ Class Library & GUI Framework & XML Middleware : SophiaFramework 4.1

 Stream classes automate complicated context management for data transmission/reception, simplify the input/output of file, memory, and network communication, or the input and unpack of ZIP file.

-WSDL/SOAP/XML classes manage the XML data used in the applications for web service.
+SOAP / XML classes manage the XML data used in the applications for web service.
 The SOAP-RPC protocol and the XML parsers of DOM/SAX method are supported.

 And also the XML parser can handle both DTD and XML Schema.